Gui38/StickyLines/README.md

-# StickyLines
+# StickyLines Qgis Plugin
-Qgis plugin to redraw lines along other lines, usefull in network mapping Made with Plugin Builder
+Qgis plugin to redraw lines along other lines, usefull in network mapping

-Works well if the lines model can merge into a single line, not multiLine need to change the algorithm to accept lines that do not touch
+Select a line model to follow and a line to reshape, visualise the result, !!! check for oddities !!! (the algorythm is to be reworked) then launch the process to reshape you line along the model.

-As for now, the interface is in french
+Made with Plugin Builder